menjaraz/menjaraz/README.md

 - 👋 Hi, I’m @menjaraz.
-Accountant by education fond of coding.
-Tech savvy: #delphi #golang #dlang
+Accountant by education but fond of coding.
+I'm also an Hobbyist Beekeeper.
+-
+- Tech savvy: #delphi #golang #dlang
+-

 <!---
 menjaraz/menjaraz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.